Knowing the level of radon in your home is crucial if you want to keep your family safe.

 As small as that amount might sound, when dealing with radiation even a few picocuries can translate into serious health risks.

 Radon gas is invisible, odorless and chemically inert, so it can't be detected without using special detection devices.
 Fortunately, radon detectors are commonly available throughout the U.S., Canada and most developed nations.
-The most common "passive" radon detectors can be purchased at hardware stores and home centers.
-These are typically placed in the house for at least several days, then sent to a lab where the radon level can be determined.
-More expensive "active" radon detectors are installed by professionals and monitor radon levels continuously.
+The most common "passive" radon detectors can be purchased at hardware stores, home centers, and online.
+These devices are called Radon Test Kits.
+These are typically placed in the house for 2 to 5 days for adequate exposure.
+The test kits are then sent to a lab where the radon level can be determined.

-Most radon gas comes through the soil.
-So a house with a dirt crawl space has maximum radon exposure potential.
-But even houses with what would seem a tight concrete foundation can have high radon levels.
+Most radon gas comes through the soil, meaning a house with a dirt crawl space has maximum radon exposure potential.
+However, even houses with a seemingly tight concrete foundation can have high radon levels.